-- You must have registration papers at check-in.
+- You must have registration papers AND health papers at check-in.

 - Animals entered in the National Junior Shorthorn Show must be tattooed.
 We will not verify tattoos at check-in but animals tattoo must match the corresponding registration papers.
 If there becomes a reason to check, entries not matching will be disqualified from show.

-- All animals will be weighed at check-in on July 4 the weight per day of age may be provided to the judge.
+- All animals will be weighed at check-in.
+The weight per day of age may be provided to the judge.
 Exhibitors will bring their registration papers and health papers to the processing area.
 All Champion and Reserve Champion Division and show Champions and Reserve Champions will be subject to DNA testing.
 This will be done at the completion of each show.

 - General health requirements for the state in which the show is held will be followed.
 Current health papers must accompany the animals at the show.